 The ferry journey takes about an hour each way, with 30 minutes spent crossing the bay, then 30 minutes up the Myall River.
 Dolphins are frequently spotted, with a 95% success rate.

 The ferry runs approximately every half an hour between Tewantin and Noosa Heads.
-It’s $25 for a return journey along the entire length, or $15 for a return trip between Noosaville and Noosa Heads.
+It’s $28 for an all day pass along the entire length (or $22 if bought after 1pm) , or $16.50 for a return trip between Noosaville and Noosa Heads.
 There’s also a number of other ticket options.
+There is no charge for dogs.

 On a sunny day, it’s glorious sitting up on the open-air top deck.
 When the ferry arrives at Noosa Heads or Tewantin, it’s possible to remain on board for the return journey, or alternatively disembark and stretch your legs for awhile.